simonw/sqlite-utils/docs/cli.rst

 If you are joining across multiple CSV files they must all use the same encoding.

+Column types will be automatically detected in CSV or TSV data, using the same mechanism as ``--detect-types`` described in :ref:`cli_insert_csv_tsv`.
+You can pass the ``--no-detect-types`` option to disable this automatic type detection and treat all CSV and TSV columns as ``TEXT``.

 .. _cli_memory_explicit:

 Explicitly specifying the format